bertoxious/keycloak/authorization-code-grant/README.md

 &client_id={Client_id}
 ```

-The autorization server returns the same value for state in order to validate.
+The authorization server returns the same value for state in order to validate.

 ```
 POST https://{authorization-server-url}/token